mvaleed/aegis/README.md

 I followed a layered approach where each layer only knows about the layer below it.
 The domain layer has zero dependencies, services orchestrate business logic, and transport handles HTTP/gRPC specifics.
 This keeps things testable and makes it easy to swap out implementations (different database, different transport, etc).

 Repository interfaces are in `storage/repository.go` with PostgreSQL implementations in `storage/postgres/`.
-This isn't over-engineering—it genuinely helps when writing tests and leaves the door open for other databases.
+This isn't over-engineering, it genuinely helps when writing tests and leaves the door open for other databases.

 ## Getting Started